mhalle/idcquery/README.md

     - sponsor: Sponsor of this work
     - identifier: Unique identifier of this grant
 * keywords: List of keywords describing this query
-* contributor: Person or group that contributed to the development of this query
+* contributors: List of people or groups that contributed to the development of this query
     - name: Name of contributor
     - affiliation: Institutional affiliation of this contributor
     - email: Email address of contributor
     - identifier: Unique identifier associated with this person (e.g., ORCID ID)
+    - funding (see funding above)
+* references: Published references related to the query
+    - citation: text citation of the reference (supports Markdown formatting)
+    - url: URL to the reference
+* seeAlso: Links to items related to the query
+    - description: a textual description of the item (supports Markdown formatting)
+    - url: a link to the item

+### Query fields
 * queryParameters: A list of named parameters used in the querty
     - name: name of the parameter
     - type or arrayType: BigQuery type or arrayType for parameter